 Unlike the Black+Decker model, though, this one is much smaller and has less storage space.
 Although that would help if you have very little room for a fridge, it won’t be ideal if you have to share it with another person or need to keep many food items.
 It also doesn’t come with adjustable legs.

 - Compact & Convenient: Given a dimension of 18.9” *17.7” *19.3” (W*D*H), this mini fridge can fit it anywhere you need.
-Whether it’s the on the counter or under the desk, it requires little space yet offers plenty of storage room, perfect for apartment, dorm, office, bedroom and RV.
+Whether it’s on the counter or under the desk, it requires little space yet offers plenty of storage room, perfect for apartment, dorm, office, bedroom and RV.
 The reversible door provides great flexibility when used in a limited space.

 - Adjustable Temperatures & Freezer: Ranges from 33.8° F to 46.4° F (1° C to 8°C NOT suitable for storing ice cream), the fridge offers 5 variable temperature settings per your need.
 Includes a compact freezer that allow you to make ice cubes, keep your food fresh and drinks chilled.

 - 38dB Quiet: Operates at a low noise of 38 dB, this fridge brings the peace and refreshing cold at the same time.
 It’s so quiet that you can hear the ice cubes melting in the glass!
 Free of any disturbance while it’s keeping all your food nice and fresh, ideal for environment like bedroom, office, kitchen and study.

 - Energy-efficient & Eco friendly: The estimated daily cost is as low as 0.5 kWh per day, use the least energy to get the job done.
 The refrigerant R600a contributes no ozone depletion potential and a lower global warming potential compared to earlier refrigerants.
 Spend less on the bills, care more about the planet.

-- Worry-free Service: As an outstanding appliance brand, Upstreman offers one-year quality and service, satisfaction assured on all products.
+- Worry-free Service: As an outstanding appliance brand, Upstreman offers one-year quality and service, satisfaction assured on all.

 Frigidaire is also another famous manufacturer of energy-efficient refrigerators.
 Most of its models are Energy Star-certified, including the EFR182.